-- Discouraging high traffic speeds - Narrower travel lanes, less pavement, and adjacent pedestrian/bicycle facilities will discourage higher traffic speeds, especially in the "Street" areas. - Improvements to other key roads in the study area will also be designed to discourage high speeds and cut-through traffic. - Creating Safe Access: all ages and abilities cost-competitive.
+- Discouraging high traffic speeds - Narrower travel lanes, less pavement, and adjacent pedestrian/bicycle facilities will discourage higher traffic speeds, especially in the "Street" areas. - Improvements to other key roads in the study area will also be designed to discourage high speeds and cut-through traffic. - Creating Safe Access: all ages and abilities corridor context.
+A more basic BRT or enhanced-transit would likely be more cost-competitive.